yasserelhessy/REpository_2-/README.md

 This change to verify that the connction between jenkins and github is working as expected. how about this change, Is that works?
 I don't know why it is not working?

+How about now?
+Sofar I am not able to triger a build from github to jenkins.